SocketCluster/sc-crud-rethink/README.md

-# sc-rest-rethink
+# sc-crud-rethink
-Realtime REST-like data management layer/plugin for SocketCluster using RethinkDB as the database
+Realtime CRUD data management layer/plugin for SocketCluster using RethinkDB as the database.